Lower Road, Cookham, SL6 9HJ

 10.30 am every Sunday and

-The Ladies' Circle meets once a month on a Thursday afternoon.
-Each year the Church adopts and raises funds for a different mission 'project' somewhere overseas.
-This is led by the Ladies Circle.
+The Thursday Circle meets on the first Thursday afternoon of the month at 2:30 pm.
+Each year the Church adopts and raises funds for a different mission 'project'.
+This is led by the Thursday Circle.

 There are many activities at the church during the week including:

 |Indoor and outdoor play for under 5s and their carers on Tuesdays from 9.15 - 11.15 am and Fridays, 10 am - 12 noon.

 |Dancing to music for toddlers Mondays, 9.30 - 11.30 am.

 Details of all these activities can be obtained by contacting us on our church e-mail address firstname.lastname@example.org